20 Hours ECE

 Sometimes, you can receive a mix of both the Childcare Subsidy and 20 Hours ECE.
 This can happen if your Childcare Subsidy is for more than 20 hours a week.
 For example, if you are entitled to 30 hours Childcare Subsidy and you choose to claim 20 Hours ECE, then you could receive the Childcare Subsidy for the remaining 10 hours.
 The Childcare Subsidy cannot be used for the same hours as 20 Hours ECE.

 The Childcare Subsidy is looked after by Work and Income.
-To find out more about the Childcare Subsidy, go to the Working for Families website or call 0800 559 009.
+To find out more about the Childcare Subsidy, go to the page below or call 0800 559 009.